 CONSTITUENCY QUESTION — Mr Kennedy to ask the Minister for Education

-The government’s historic commitment includes $1.68 billion for building the Education State, through co-investments in early childhood infrastructure.
+The Andrews Labor Government is investing almost $5 billion over this decade to deliver funded universal Three-Year-Old Kindergarten.
+The Government’s historic commitment includes $1.68 billion for building the Education State, through co-investments in early childhood infrastructure.
 This will be the largest investment ever in Victoria’s early childhood infrastructure.

 As part of the 2019/20 State Budget, the Victorian Government is already investing $473.2 million over five years in early childhood infrastructure.

-Co-locating new kindergartens with primary schools helps reduce the burden on parents and carers by helping them avoid the dreaded “double drop-off”, makes the transition to school smoother for children, and will also help Victoria to meet future demand for kindergarten places.
+Co-locating new kindergartens with primary schools helps reduce the burden on parents and carers by helping them avoid the dreaded ‘double-drop-off’, makes the transition to school smoother for children, and will also help Victoria meet future demand for kindergarten places.

 Building Blocks includes significant increases to the maximum state funding contributions for projects and offers new delivery options such as purpose-built modular kinder facilities.

-Applications for funding are now open for local councils and not-for-profit organisations delivering kindergarten facilities, who can apply fo r up to $1.5 million for a New Early Learning Facility, including under the new modular kindergarten facility option, up to $600,000 for an expansion, or up to $2 million for a new Integrated Children’s Centre.
+Applications for funding are now open for local councils and not-for-profit organisations delivering kindergarten facilities, who can apply for up to $1.5 million for a New Early Learning Facility, including the new modular kindergarten facility option, up to $600,000 for an expansion, or up to $2 million for a new Integrated Children’s Centre.

 Minister for Education